 Disclaimer: when using natural products internally, investigate the labels thoroughly to ensure that they are safe for ingestion.
 In the case of both bentonite clay and essential oils, some are safe for internal use and some are not.
 If you are unsure of the purity of the clay, contact the manufacturer.
 When ingesting essential oils, look for 100% pure oils with no added ingredients, or career oils.

-1 Tablespoon of baking soda
+1 tablespoon baking soda

-1 Tablespoon of Bentonite Clay
+1 tablespoon of Bentonite Clay

-8-10 drops of peppermint oil (optional)
+8-10 drops of peppermint essential oil (optional)

 If you have sensitive teeth, I recommend adding about ½ a tablespoon of baking soda at first and then work your way up to the full tablespoon.
 One time I put too much baking soda in my toothpaste and I had severe tooth sensitivity for the next few months.
 None of the other ingredients should be an issue for your sensitive teeth.